sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 * The filtering is being done in S3 itself.
 If the source files cannot be parsed, that's not something which can be fixed in Hadoop or layers above.
-* It is unlikely to be supported by third party S3 implementations.
+* It is not currently supported by third party S3 implementations, and unlikely to be supported in future (the bandwidth constraints are less, so the value less compelling).
 * Performance *appears* best when the selection restricts the number of fields, and projected columns: the less data returned, the faster the response.
 * High-level support in tools such as Apache Hive and Spark will also be evolving.
 Nobody has ever written CSV connectors with predicate pushdown before.
+* The standard `FileInputFormat` readers of text (`LineRecordReader` etc) fail when the amount of data returned is less than they expect.
+For this reason, S3 Select *MUST NOT BE USED IN PRODUCTION MAPREDUCE JOBS*.

 ## Currently Implemented Features

+* Ability to issue select queries on the command line.
+* Proof of concept support in MapReduce queries.
 * CSV input with/without compression.
 * CSV output.

 ## Currently Unsupported

+* Production-ready integration with the standard FileInputFormat and Record Readers.
 * Non-CSV output.
-* JSON source files files.
+* JSON source files.
 * Structured source file formats like Apache Parquet.
-It's better here to directly use the Apache Spark, Hive, Impala, Flink or similar.
-These all use the latest ASF-supported artifacts.
+It's better here to directly use the Apache Spark, Hive, Impala, Flink or similar, which all use the latest ASF-supported libraries.

 ## Enabling/Disabling S3 Select